canonical/ubuntu-boards-documentation/how-to/uart-console.rst

 .. image:: /images/uart-ttl-adapter.jpg
     :alt: A close-up of a typical USB UART adapter, showing the USB end on the left, and the "tails" with the female DuPont connectors on the right.
-          The tails have the common colours, red, black, white, and green.
+          The tails have the common colors, red, black, white, and green.

 The receive and transmit lines cross between the computer and the board.
 In other words, the computer's RX pin connects to the board's TX pin,